ast-hugger/fabulae/text/pressurised.md

 'The Pattern That Speaks,' he murmured.
 'Necessary Consequence.
 Asks Without Understanding.
 These are not phrases one finds in the *Encyclopaedia Britannica*, Professor.
 Nor in Mrs. Beeton, I suspect.'

 'They are not,' Thripp agreed, his voice unsteady.
 'I have never seen the machine produce language like this.
-The capitalisations alone—the machine has no mechanism for emphasis.
+The capitalisations alone—the machine has no skill of emphasis.
 It should produce uniform text.'

 Holmes fixed his grey eyes on Thripp with an intensity that made the professor take an involuntary step backward, 'I cannot shake the feeling that there is something about your machine, Professor, that you yourself do not fully understand.
 Some emergent property of those seven hundred and forty-two chambers and their myriad connexions that produces results you did not anticipate and cannot explain.'